lucasloisp/cofi/README.md

 Eventually, this can also be used to keep platform-specific logic at bay too, by encapsulating all details specific to a particular OS inside them.

 The `features/` folder allows building hooks and components in a way that makes them easily shareable while still keeping coupling low by grouping them.

-### Showcase

-Code-wise, Cofi seeks to showcase:

-- Theme & Styling via Restyle.
-- Analytics via segment, in a service agnostic way, and powered by component naming so analytics are easy to add to any flow in the app.

 ## Credit